Since the start, more than 100 fields have produced oil and gas on the Norwegian shelf. At year-end 2018, 83 fields were in production.

-The government’s total net cash flow from petroleum activities in 2015.
+The government’s estimated total net cash flow from petroleum activities in 2019.
 This includes taxes, fees, dividend and SDFI.

-The export value of crude oil and natural gas in 2015 was about NOK 450 billion, or approximately 40 % of the total value of Norway’s exports.
+The export value of crude oil, natural gas and condensate in 2018.
+This equals 53 per cent of the total value of Norway’s exports of goods.

-Total petroleum resources are estimated to 14.2 billion Sm3 o.e..
-Only 47 per cent of this has been produces, sold and delivered.
+Total petroleum resources are estimated to 15.6 billion Sm3 o.e.
+Only 47 per cent of this has been produced, sold and delivered.

-The total length of the Norwegian gas pipeline network is about 8 300 kilometres, which is roughly the distance from Oslo to Houston.
+The total length of the Norwegian gas pipeline network is about 8 800 kilometres, which is roughly the distance from Oslo to Bangkok.